 With iOS 11.4, your iPhone will completely disable its own Lightning port if your phone hasn't been unlocked in the last seven days.
 This means if it's been sitting in an evidence locker while police are arranging a subpoena, they won't be able to connect a Cellebrite or GrayKey to it.

 Now, if law enforcement agencies want to break into an iPhone with Cellebrite or GrayKey, they'll have to act fast.
-Even then, because of the nature of brute-force hacking, it's extremely unlikely that either of these tools will get past iOS 12's lock screen.
+Even then, because of the nature of brute-force hacking, it's extremely unlikely that either of these tools will get past iOS 11.4.1 or 12's lock screen.
 Passcodes would take days or weeks to hack with one of these devices, but now the window is only an hour.
 However, this does change a few things with how your iPhone will work in the future.

 Although it makes your iPhone more secure, the new USB Restricted Mode feature has some downsides.
 Once the feature kicks in, your iPhone's Lightning port will ignore any data connections and only accept power.
 But this only applies if the cable you're using is only connected to a power source like a wall charger, so things get tricky when your phone's plugged into your computer.